alnoki/AAAAAA/doc/dev-guide/concepts/tools.rst

 The two most fundamental :std:doc:`reST <sphinx:usage/restructuredtext/basics>`
 components are the :std:doc:`role <sphinx:usage/restructuredtext/roles>`, which
-marks a piece of text (usually in-line), and the :std:doc:`directive <sphinx:usage/restructuredtext/directives>`, which marks a block of text
+marks a piece of text (usually in-line), and the :doc:`directive <sphinx:usage/restructuredtext/directives>`, which marks a block of text

 :doc:`reST <sphinx:usage/restructuredtext/basics>` files have an ``.rst``